New York City Subway: Entertainment

 The subway is a popular venue for busking.
 A permit is not required to perform, but certain codes of conduct are required.
 Some buskers are affiliated with Music Under New York (MUNY), a part of the Arts & Design program by the MTA.
 Since 1987, MTA has sponsored the MUNY program in which street musicians enter a competitive contest to be assigned to the preferred high traffic locations.
 Each year, applications are reviewed and approximately 70 eligible performers are selected and contacted to participate in live auditions held for one day.

 Miss Subways

 From 1941 to 1976, the Board of Transportation/New York City Transit Authority sponsored the "Miss Subways" publicity campaign.
 In the musical On the Town, the character Miss Turnstiles is based on the Miss Subways campaign.
 The campaign was resurrected in 2004, for one year, as "Ms. Subways".
 It was part of the 100th anniversary celebrations.
-The monthly campaign, which included the winners' photos and biographical blurbs on placards in subway cards, featured such winners as Mona Freeman and prominent New York City restaurateur Ellen Goodman.
+The monthly campaign, which included the winners' photos and biographical blurbs on placards in subway cars, featured such winners as Mona Freeman and prominent New York City restaurateur Ellen Goodman.
 The winner of this contest was Caroline Sanchez-Bernat, an actress from Morningside Heights.